KatlinRaev/KatlinRaev/README.md

 - Crime and investigations (reading, not doing)
 - Coffee (probably too much, but who's counting?)

+As I like to keep my workplace neat and tidy, you can find my portfolio in the [Data-Analytics-Portfolio](https://github.com/KatlinRaev/Data-Analytics-Portfolio) repository, where everything is well-organized.

 ---

 **From engineering to analytics, powered by data and caffeine.**